 Submit high-resolution (300 dpi) electronic images in either a .jpg, .tif, or .eps format.
 Send not only images that are specifically referred to in the article, but also images that can be used as full-page general illustrations ("mood shots") on the opening spread of the article or as the cover of the issue the article appears in.

 Submit original art work for charts and graphs.
 The charts and graphs should be clear, easy to read, and professional in appearance.
 Use sans-serif type if available.
 Also submit a list of data points in a Word or Excel document, so the art work can be reconstructed, if necessary.

 Make all illustrations and labeling consistent in style and size.

 Place labeling parallel to each axis.
-Capitalize only the first letter of the first word and words that are normally capitalized.
 Abbreviate the units of measurement (without periods after the abbreviation) and place them in parentheses after the label.
 Center the labeling along the axis.

-For lettering within the figure, use large enough letters (preferably sans-serif) so that they will be readable after reduction (see Food Technology for examples).
-Capitalize only the first letter of the first word and words that are normally capitalized.
+For lettering within the figure, use large enough letters (preferably sans serif) so that they will be readable after reduction (see Food Technology for examples).
+Capitalize the initial letters of all words except articles and prepositions of three letters or fewer.